Scottrade vs Vanguard Showdown

 Placing a trade with a human broker at Scottrade costs $32.
 As usual, Vanguard's fee varies and is based on account size.
 The fee ranges between $25 and $0, and is less than Scottrade's in any case.

 There are no inactivity or maintenance fees at either firm for brokerage accounts (at Vanguard, clients with under $50,000 deposited in Vanguard funds must enroll in electronic delivery of account documents).
-Scottrade's initial deposit requirement for an IRA is $0, and for a regular brokerage account the minimum is $2,500.
+Scottrade's initial deposit requirement for a regular brokerage account the minimum is $2,500.
 Vanguard has no minimum deposit requirement for any account.

 Scottrade wins this category because of Vanguard's complex fee schedule.

 Investors at Scottrade have access to more than 14,000 mutual funds.
 Of these, nearly 3,000 come with no transaction fee and no load.
 No-load funds at the firm that do come with a transaction fee are $17 to buy, sell, and exchange.
 Funds with loads are free to buy, although they are $17 on the sell side.
 Regrettably, Scottrade doesn't currently offer any commission-free ETF's.

 Traders at Vanguard receive a list of more than 16,000 mutual funds to invest in.
 Some of these funds come with no transaction fee and no load.
 Funds that do have a transaction fee are $35 in a standard account (defined as under $50,000 in Vanguard funds).
 Larger accounts pay either $20 or $8.
 The fee is charged to sales, purchases, and exchanges.
 Vanguard also offers 55 ETF's that are free to trade.
 They have an average expense ratio of just 0.12%.